nicolasduminil/iam/README.md

   - `profile`: this scope allows to include into the user profile information claims like `name`, `prefered_name`, `family_name`, `given_name`, etc.
   - `email`: this scope allows to include the email address into the user profile information.

+The last definition element in our JSON file above is `protocolMappers`.
+In Keycloak specific terminology, a protocol mapper is a crucial configuration piece allowing to modify and enhance the JWT claims.
+In our case, we need to use RBAC and, consequently, we need to add roles information to our tokens.
+For example, the user `john`, that we use in the example application for authentication purposes, has the role of `manager`.
+We need to add this information to our JWT such that our `realm_access` claim includes `manager` in its `roles` list.
+And as a matter of fact, we have seen that the JWTs used by our sample application include the following:

+    ...
+    "realm_access":
+    {
+      "roles":
+      [
+        "default-roles-myrealm",
+        "manager",
+        "offline_access",
+        "uma_authorization"
+      ]
+    },
+    ...

+This is because our Oauth 2.0 client description file contains the following
+declarations:

+    ...
+    "id.token.claim": "true",
+    "access.token.claim": "true",
+    "claim.name": "realm_access.roles",
+    ...

+which state that the role `manager` will be included in the ID and access tokens, under the claim named `realm_access.roles`.